lokeshlokesh2121/lokeshlokesh2121/README.md

   P.M.M.M.M.M High School, 2017-2018

-# Passionate Frontend Developer and Pyhton Developer.
+# Passionate Frontend Developer and Python Developer.

 - *Currently Working on:* Trending technologies, including frontend development with HTML, CSS, JavaScript, and Flexbox, along with backend proficiency in Python, and SQL.
 - *Looking to Collaborate With:* Innovative software companies focused on cutting-edge solutions and technologies.